mryt66/Cats-dogs/README.md

 Lines doesn't have this same length because of different frequency. (more float numbers in line = bigger frequency)

-!NOT DONE!

-Data included in short_dataset https://www.kaggle.com/code/gauravduttakiit/yamnet-audio-cats-and-dogs
+Data included in cats&dogs .wav, cut and based on: https://www.kaggle.com/code/gauravduttakiit/yamnet-audio-cats-and-dogs